 Golden and sanguine laws which tempt and slay;

 Are graves from which a glorious Phantom may

 England 1819, Percy Bysshe Shelley

 Jonathan Freedland, writing in the Guardian, has some surprisingly Shelleyan proposals and suggestions to avoid this potential future.
 The Guardian's coverage has in general been superb.
 This can be contrasted with some of the coverage of Trump's inauguration address in the New York Times.
-One article (see below) referred to Trump’s demagogic, xenophobic anti-intellectual inaugural diatribe as “forceful.”
+One article (see insert) referred to Trump’s demagogic, xenophobic anti-intellectual inaugural diatribe as “forceful.”
 This is a disgraceful, shameful euphemism.